NLnetLabs/nsd-manual/source/reference/log-diagnosis.rst

 Reload process ``<pid>`` failed with status ``<s>``, continuing with old database
     This log message indicates the reload process of NSD has failed for some reason.
-The reason can be anything from a missing database file to internal errors.
+This can be anything from a missing database file to internal errors.

 snipping off trailing partial part of ``<ixfr.db>``
     The file ixfr.db contains only part of expected data.
 The corruption is removed by snipping off the trailing part.

 memory recyclebin holds ``<num>`` bytes
     This is printed for every reload.
 NSD allocates and deallocates memory to